facebook/react/packages/react-devtools-inline/README.md

 // as setting the src of the <iframe> would load a new page (without the injected backend).

 // <DevTools /> interface can be rendered in the parent window at any time now...
-// Be sure to use either ReactDOM.createRoot()
-// or ReactDOM.createSyncRoot() to render this component.
+// Be sure to use ReactDOMClient.createRoot() to render this component.

 // Let the backend know the frontend is ready and listening. activateBackend(contentWindow);